to your Fort Collins Symphony

-If you have any questions that are not answered here, then please reach out through our contact page and we will be happy to help.
+If you have any questions that are not answered here, then please reach out through the contact form at the bottom of the page and we will get back to you ASAP.

 The Fort Collins Symphony is the oldest performing arts organization in Larimer County.
-We have been performing excellent and diverse classical music for Northern Colorado audiences since 1948, and we continue to do so year after year.
+Our roots were planted in 1923, and we have been performing excellent and diverse classical music for Northern Colorado audiences ever since.

 Our education programs reach thousands of students each season, and our annual July 4th performance in City Park has become a staple of the city’s celebration.